itteco/iframely/docs/QA Whitelist Format.md

 For `oembed link` and `oembed rich` we add tag `reader`, in case the `html` actually contains the complete article. oEmbed spec does not include article types, and so many publishers (WordPress in particular) provider `link` and `rich` types instead.

-### More to come

-Please, stay tuned as we have plans to add more tags in our test runs.
-Follow [@iframely](https://twitter.com/iframely) to get the updates.